teateatea/heartbreaker/A/Classes/1/Bespoke/Eli's Downtime.md

 > Ms Eli of the Martels,
 >
 > We would be most honoured to accommodate your request.
-As you know, teleportation magic varies dramatically in scope, so a range of options have been provided.
+As you know, translocation magic varies dramatically in scope, so a range of options have been provided.
 >
 > We have included quotes for spell scrolls which you may find sufficient for your goals.
 These do not require our expertise, and can be ordered through our partners at the [[Shushan Scaena Esoterica]] (due to your shared affinities, of course).
 >